laviniaflorentina/Tutorials/Python/clone_git_pycharm.md

 The following two steps will clone the repository to your server:

 ## **Step 3.** Open terminal/command prompt window and login to your HPC account by typing: **ssh youraccount@vis.hpc.unt.edu**, press Enter and fill in your password.

+- "_vis.hpc.unt.edu_" is the name of the remote HPC server; you can replace it with an IP address.

 ![](https://github.com/laviniaflorentina/Tutorials/blob/master/images/clone1.png)